OPC Compliance

 Legal Framework Governing the Conversion of OPC into a Private Company

 The conversion of a One Person Company (OPC) into a Private Company is governed by Section 18 of the Companies Act, 2013 and the Companies (Incorporation) Rules, 2014.
 This conversion process enables an OPC to expand its structure, bringing in additional members and directors without impacting its existing debts, liabilities, obligations, or contracts.
-The transition offers OPCs enhanced operational flexibility, meeting the requirements of growing business.
+The transition offers OPCs enhanced operational flexibility, meeting the requirements of growing businesses.

 Types of Conversion of One Person Company (OPC)